Hussain Almossawi

 Hussain Almossawi (born 1988) is a Product Designer, CGI Artist, and bestselling author of The Innovator's Handbook: A Short Guide to Unleashing Your Creative Mindset, based in New York City.

 Almossawi is known for his futuristic designs including his work on automotives, footwear and CGI.
 He has designed products and concepts for companies like Nike, Adidas, EA Sports, and Ford.

 Early life and education

 Hussain Almossawi is a Brooklyn-based designer from Bahrain.
-He received his Bachelor of Fine Arts at the University of Illinois at Urbana–Champaign, and subsequently received his Master of Design at University of Alberta.
+He received his Bachelor of Fine Arts in graphic design at the University of Illinois at Urbana–Champaign, and subsequently received his Master of Design at University of Alberta.